Use rstream as a Connectivity Layer for Codex

 rstream_remote_mcp_call(url="rstrm://edge-device-mcp", path="/mcp", tool="device_status")

 Start with read-only tools such as status, inventory, diagnostics, or sensor snapshots.
-If a remote MCP server exposes mutating tools, Codex should list them but stop for approval before calling them.
+If a remote MCP server exposes mutating tools, Codex lists them but stops for approval before calling them.

 When the useful surface is the workstation local rstream MCP server and a remote agent runtime cannot spawn a local stdio process, publish it through rstream: